PietPtr/MusicTools/README.md

 ## Ear Training TODOs

-- Set a key and a range of notes through special syntax in "root note" field, e.g. `D[E1-B2]`
+- Set a key and a range of notes through a new range field (or two fields), e.g. `E1-B2`

-- Never twice the same pattern for every pattern

-- Bug: Clef added every time you click start

 - Key signatures